umodoc/editor/README.md

 ## Design Philosophy

-Umo Editor was created to address the complexity of document editing in web applications, providing web projects with open-source and powerful editing and collaborative capabilities similar to Office Word, while maintaining the convenience of web applications.
-Whether it's government and enterprise information management systems, academic research writing, team document collaboration, knowledge base management, or personal note organization, Umo Editor can be a powerful assistant.
+The birth of Umo Editor aims to address the complexity of document editing in web applications, providing open-source and free powerful editing capabilities and pagination modes similar to Microsoft Word for web projects, while maintaining the convenience of web applications.
+Whether it's government and enterprise information management systems, academic research writing, team document collaboration, knowledge base management, or personal note organization, Umo Editor can be your capable assistant.

 ## Open Source Advantages